Skip to content

 No. In addition to the national and regional holidays included in this tool, each municipality has two local holidays that are also non-working days for procedural purposes at the corresponding court (art.
 182 LOPJ).
 Therefore, for a definitive deadline computation, the official calendar of non-working days of the specific judicial district must be confirmed.

-The deadline starts on the day after service and only working days are counted: Saturdays, Sundays, holidays, the month of August and 24 and 31 December are excluded.
+The deadline starts on the day after service and only working days are counted: Saturdays, Sundays, holidays, the month of August and the period from 24 December to 6 January are excluded.
 If the last day is non-working, the deadline is extended to the next working day, and the pleading may be filed until 3:00 p.m. on that next working day (art.
 135 LEC).

 Important notice